 Arnold Foundation Grant Proposals for Firearm Injury Prevention

-- CNTR submitted proposal and was accepted for a full submission, and the proposal from last year was resubmitted and has been funded.
+o The Coalition for National Trauma Research (CNTR) submitted a proposal and was accepted for a full submission.
+The proposal from 2021 was resubmitted and has been funded.